-Ford F-150 owners have reported 30 problems related to brake light (under the exterior lighting category).
+Ford F-150 owners have reported 35 problems related to brake light (under the exterior lighting category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 Water leaks through the third brake light lens during hard rain or auto car wash.
 Enough water comes in to soak the back seat and the floor.
 Then there is so much moisture inside the cab that the defroster can not clear the windows nor inside the windshield.
 This is definitely a safety problem as the driver's vision is very effected.
 Called local Ford dealership and they said there are not a problem - probably just a pinched gasket from changing a light bulb.
 But that is not the facts.
 Please check out the many online complaints about this same issue.